-Progression in the Integrative Application courses is dependent upon completion of all elements of the scholarly project process required for the individual course.
-The student's scholarly project Chair, after consultation with committee members, is responsible for evaluation and approval of all elements of the scholarly project based on the attached rubrics.
-These three Integrative Application courses are the mechanism by which student progression is monitored.
-The rubrics will be completed by Committee chair in consultation with committee members and the student will submit the rubrics and the manuscripts/presentations to the appropriate integrative course.
-The project proposal manuscript, presentation and grading rubrics will be submitted to N430.
-The final project manuscript, presentation and grading rubrics will be submitted to N440.
-Students may require an extension to complete the scholarly project process beyond the three semesters of the Integrative Application courses.
-If course expectations are not met in an Integrative Application course, the student will receive an Incomplete in the course until all requirements are met.
-Upon conversion of the incomplete to a grade in the course, the student may progress to the next Integrative Application course in the sequence the next semester the course is offered.
+Progression in the Integrative Application Courses is dependent upon passing all of the elements of the scholarly project process required for the individual course.
+The student's scholarly project Chair, after consultation with committee members, is responsible for evaluation and approval of all elements of the scholarly project based on the attached evaluation tools.
+These three Integrative Application Courses are the mechanism by which student progression is monitored.
+The tools will be completed by Committee chair in consultation with committee members, and the student will submit the evaluation tools and the papers/presentations to the appropriate integrative course.
+The Committee Chair completes the Project Proposal Draft Evaluation Tool evaluating sections I and II for submission to N8015.
+The project proposal paper, presentation, and evaluation tools will be submitted to N8025.
+The project paper, or journal article, presentation and evaluation tools will be submitted to N8095.
+Students in good standing and making satisfactory progress evidenced by effort to move toward completion of the scholarly project proposal, the project itself and/or the final paper may require an extension to complete the scholarly project process beyond the three semesters of the Integrative Application courses due to unforeseen circumstances (e.g. illness, death, natural disaster).